wtang98/Morse-Code-Translator/readme.md

-you have an object.
+## Morse Code Translator
+This challenge was to create a morse code translator with JavaScript

+## Plan
+Create an object
-function takes a word and splits up into an array of single letters. itereate though with for/map to get the value of the key value pairing. join them up. push to line underneath do the dom stuff
+Create a function that splits the word by its individual letters Itereate though with for/map to get the value of the key value pairing and then join it up Use Dom manipulation to push translation to below